luke-h1/talks/expo-router/pages/expo-router-pt3.md

 </div>

 <!--
 Routes are defined as files within a special folder called `app`, allowing you to seamlessly use the file system as the source of truth for your routing needs.
-For example, the file structure above would correspond to the following routes:

-* /
-* /home
-* /profile/friends

-This feels a lot like a web router right?
-These routes adhere to the same syntax as a web URL would, which thinking about web and supporting it a lot easier.
--->
+So for example the home screen maps to /home, index files map to / and we also have layout files in order to wrap our screens in a layout.

+* The beauty about this too is deep linking support is handled for us out of the box - we dont need to do anything -->